wdcs-pruthvithakor/web3_ethereum_wallet/README.md

 # Ethereum Wallet CLI

-A simple Ethereum wallet command-line interface (CLI) that allows you to generate a new Ethereum wallet, check the balance of an Ethereum address, and send Ethereum transactions.
+A simple Ethereum wallet command-line interface (CLI) that allows you to generate a new Ethereum wallet, check the balance of an Ethereum address, send Ethereum transactions, and retrieve transaction receipts.

 ## Features

 - **Generate a new Ethereum wallet**: Create a new wallet with a private key and address.
 - **Check Ethereum balance**: Fetch the balance of an Ethereum address.
 - **Send Ethereum transactions**: Send ETH from one address to another with an estimated gas fee.
+- **Get transaction receipt**: Fetch the receipt of a transaction using its hash.
 - **Interactive mode**: Enter commands interactively with prompts.

 ## Installation